lehendo/sovereign/SECURITY.md

   - No screenshot saved, no database entry created
   - Completely transparent to the user

-**Auto-Deletion Policy - ✅ Fully Functional:**
+**Auto-Deletion Policy - Fully Functional:**
 - Data older than 14 days is automatically deleted on app startup
 - Includes: Database records, OCR text, embeddings, and image files
 - Helps maintain privacy and manage storage space
 - Verified working on macOS, Windows, and Linux

 **Privacy Status UI:**
-- Green shield icon indicates Privacy Guard is active
+- Shield icon indicates Privacy Guard is active
 - Statistics show current retention policy (14 days)
 - Visible confirmation that protections are in place